sbelondr/zappy/README.md

 - `@food`: Hunger/food.
 Decreased automatically when calling `do_action`.
 - `@level`: Player level.
 - `@socket`: Server socket.
 Be careful with it.

+# Unit Test
+## Graphic commands
+- If you suspect a bug, please write a precise description of it / make a ticket.
+We don't have enough TODOs.
+- You can use manual client with group TESTER to alter the behavior of the game however you want.
+You need the flag -v on the server for it to work.